jappeace/jappeaceApplication/content/mtl.md

                         String (StateT (M.Map VariableName Int) IO) (AST Int)’ To use the inferred type, enable PartialTypeSignatures
 ```
-You can copy paste that type signature in your code to get a functioning program
+Adding that type signature back into the type hole will result in a functioning
-back out.
-No idea why you'd do that, no-one cares about transformer details.
+program.

 [^why-dont-they]: The thing that baffles me is that they're already managing to print your own
             code, they figure out the right constraint,